jpleasu/gramma/README.md

 ## denotation (`/`) - denotation
 ```
 x / y
 ```
 Denotes the value `x` with `y`.

-The following pseudo code demonstrates how a sampler would interpret the expression above:
+In pseudocode, this is how a sampler interprets the expression above:
 ```
 sampler.sample('x/y') -> sampler.sample('x').denote('y')
 ```

-We can interpret the syntax, `-/-` as defining the mapping relation for denotational semantics of the generated language.
-Semantics can influence sampling by accessing denotations in gfuncs.
+We should think of the syntax, `-/-` as defining the mapping relation for denotational semantics of the generated language.

+A sampler implementation defines the *sample type* and the *denotation type*.
+The sampler method `denote` handles the association.

 ## concatenation (`.`) - definite concatenation
 ```